craigyjp/PolyKit-16/README.md

 ## Things to fix/improve

 - Initial startup can cause issues in stack more and 32 foot mode, need to fix
+- DCO1 and DCO1 are the wrong way around.
+- Additional poly mode (POLY 2) available by press and holding the WHOLE button

 ## The source of the inspiration for these modifications and acknowledgements